Intern must publicly testify on rape claim against lawmaker

 The intern has already been interviewed by the ethics committee and by law enforcement, Hightower said, and has “consistently told the truth about what happened that night.”
 Forcing her to testify publicly will magnify the trauma she has already experienced, the attorney said.

-The Associated Press generally does not identify people who say they were sexually assaulted
+The Associated Press generally does not identify people who say they were sexually assaulted.

 Von Ehlinger’s attorney, Edward Dindinger, didn’t immediately respond to a request for comment about the subpoena.
 Last week, he sent a letter to the state’s attorneys objecting to some of the procedural rules set for the ethics hearing and asking that von Ehlinger’s accuser be required to comply with a subpoena.
 Dindinger noted that von Ehlinger could face a contempt complaint if he fails to comply with the subpoena he was issued.